hy-ng/HComp-web/submit.md

 <p style="text-align:justify;"> Collective Intelligence and HCOMP 2023 will recognize the best paper winner and honorable mention(s).
 Reviewers will be asked to flag papers they deem worthy of a prize.
 The general chairs will set up a small panel that will read the papers, consider the reviewers' comments and assess the talk to determine the winners. </p>

-# CALL FOR WORKS-IN-PROGRESS (WiP) AND DEMONSTRATION PAPERS
+# CI + HCOMP CALL FOR WORKS-IN-PROGRESS (WiP) AND DEMONSTRATION PAPERS
 {:.sub-page-header}
 {:#wip}
 &nbsp;